 - Distributive - vasodilatation +/- leakage from endothelium; with the following subtypes: septic, anaphylactic and neurogenic.

 A healthy adult can withstand the loss of half a litre from a circulation of about five litres without ill effect; however, larger volumes and rapid loss cause progressively greater problems.
 Risk is very much related to the degree of hypovolaemia and the speed of correction.
-In children tachycardia is one of the earliest signs of hypovolaemia but in young adults the circulatory system is much better able to cope with the rigours of loss.
+In children and young adults tachycardia is one of the earliest signs of hypovolaemia as the circulatory system is much better able to cope with the rigours of loss.
 The risk of morbidity and mortality is much greater as age increases.
 Pathology in the cardiovascular, respiratory and renal systems increases risk.